Is there a money imbalance in your relationship?

-Resentment is a highly toxic poison that will kill your relationship if it is not released.
+Resentment is a highly toxic poison that will kill your relationship if you don’t find a way to release it.
 When you feel unfairly treated, you’ll become angry.
-When that anger is mixed with a sense of betrayal, you’ll begin to feel resentment.
+When anger is mixed with a sense of betrayal, you’ll feel resentment.

-It’s easy to understand how resentment can come about through an event such as infidelity.
-Yet, resentment can also grow over time when your partner is unresponsive to you.
+It’s easy to understand how resentment can occur in a relationship after an event like infidelity.
+Resentment can also grow over time when your partner is unresponsive to you.
 Being rejected over and over, ignored over and over, or criticized over and over – these actions break the trust you thought you had.
 They key trust in any relationship is: you won’t hurt me on purpose.
 You’ll have my back.

 If you’re feeling resentful, you’re also hurt, angry and don’t trust your partner.
 Your brain will start working to solve the problem because it doesn’t want you to be alone.
 Unfortunately, no choice seems to lead to happiness.
-Part of you may want to leave the relationship because, I don’t deserve to be treated this way and I can do better.
-Part of you probably wants to kick them out so they will feel the hurt too.
-Part of you probably doesn’t want to leave because of the commitment you made.
-Still yet another part of you doesn’t want to act in a way that is retaliatory because that’s not who you are.
+A part of you may want to leave the relationship because I don’t deserve to be treated this way and I can do better.
+Another part probably wants to kick them out so they will feel the hurt too.
+There’s likely a part of you probably doesn’t want to leave because of the commitment you made.
+Still, yet another part of you doesn’t want to act in a way that is retaliatory because that’s not who you are.
 You’re hurt and you’re stuck!

 This is a tricky part because if when you express your true thoughts and feelings they become defensive, dismissive, blaming or move into their own guilt and shame, you won’t leave the conversation feeling understood and therefore better.
 The ability to put one’s own feelings aside to be compassionate with the other and take ownership for one’s contribution are key attributes of a strong relationship.
 You’ll think, if they don’t understand, they might hurt me again.
 You won’t be able to let the resentment go.